ciccpa/PurchaseCollection/README.md

 # PurchaseCollection
-Java Application to keep track of customers. purchases, purchase collections.
+Java Application to keep track of customers, purchases, purchase collections.

 This application contains the following: